Mark Doodes Planning Consultants

 What is the aim of the sequential test?

 The National Planning Policy Framework sets out the Sequential Test as 'to steer new development to areas with the lowest probability of flooding,' i.e. should this development go here or are there other more appropriate sites available which would be less at risk of flooding?
-The ownership of a site and the will of the landowner to develop is not important if the conclusion of a test is that there is a better site under third party ownership identifed elsewhere.
+The ownership of a site and the will of the landowner to develop is not important if the conclusion of a test is that there is a better site under third party ownership identified elsewhere.

 Do I need sequential and exception tests for my planning application?